 Whisk eggs and vanilla into the cooled butter mixture until well combined.
 Add the flour mixture in two additions, gently folding until just combined.
 Reserve 2 tablespoons each bacon, chocolate chips and dates; fold the remaining bacon, chocolate chips and dates into the batter.
 Evenly spread the batter into the prepared pan.
 Sprinkle the reserved bacon, chocolate chips and dates on top.

 Bake the blondies until light brown around the edges, 18 to 22 minutes.
-They will appear slightly underbaked in the center; but will firm up as they cool.
+They will appear slightly underbaked in the center but will firm up as they cool.
 Let cool completely in the pan on a wire rack, about 2 hours.
-To cut, grab the overhanging parchment or foil and transfer the whole batch to a cutting board, then cut into 16 to 24 bars.
+To cut, grab the overhanging parchment or foil and transfer the whole batch to a cutting board, then cut into 24 bars.

 Cover and store airtight for up to 3 days; freeze for up to 3 months.Try white whole-wheat flour in place of all-purpose flour in baked goods.
 It’s made from hard white wheat berries, which makes it lighter in color and flavor than regular whole-wheat flour, but with the same nutritional properties.
 Look for it near other whole-grain flours.
 For the best flavor, store it airtight in the freezer.For the best flavor, toast nuts before using in a recipe.
 To toast sliced (or chopped) nuts, place in a small dry skillet and cook over medium-low heat, stirring constantly, until fragrant, 2 to 4 minutes.To Cut Perfect Bars: Grab the overhanging parchment or foil and transfer the whole batch to a cutting board, then cut into bars.